SRB7 KM0323121515550

 Nurturing Pantopias

 To wrap up the event and unfold possible “pantopian” futures, Baum & Leahy invite everyone in the room into a moment of connection and reflection.
-Illuminated textile tendrils – part of their RF art x activism project Pantopia (2022–25) for Flokkr Stage – will connect participants, inviting a meditative moment of nurturing the collective imagination of what could be.
+Illuminated textile tendrils – part of their RF art x activism project Pantopia (2022–25) for the Flokkr Stage – will connect participants, inviting a meditative moment of nurturing the collective imagination of what could be.

 The event is part of our GRASP Pop Ups, where throughout the year we bring people together around knowledge, art, and conversations that challenge habitual thinking and open up new perspectives on sustainable change.